-This is an unprecedented time for New York City and specifically its unparalleled domestic violence advocacy community.
-The Mayor’s Office to Combat Domestic Violence (OCDV) has heard from many of you about the many questions raised and fears created by the release of the federal administration’s new guidelines on federal immigration enforcement and related enforcement activity here and across the country.
+This is an unprecedented time for New York City and specifically, its unparalleled domestic violence advocacy community.
+The Mayor’s Office to Combat Domestic Violence (OCDV) has heard from many of you about the questions raised and fears created by the release of the federal administration’s new guidelines on federal immigration enforcement and related enforcement activity here and across the country.
 Specifically, advocates have asked us how these new federal enforcement policies will impact immigrant survivors of domestic violence in New York City.
 The City continues to stand with the 40% of New Yorkers who are foreign born and in particular is steadfast in its mission to protect the rights of every victim of domestic violence, regardless of immigration status.
 This has been a goal of our office since it was created.

 Each of the City’s Family Justice Centers provides comprehensive immigration legal services on-site.
 These services are provided by our partner agencies and are free and confidential.
 Survivors can also access free, safe immigration legal help by calling the ActionNYC hotline at 1-800-354-0365.
 ActionNYC is a program that offers free and safe immigration legal help from trusted community organizations, in the community and in the languages of the community.

-If you or others in your community hear about an immigration enforcement raid, you can report it.
 You can contact the Legal Aid Society’s hotline at 1-844-955-3425.

 Call 311 or visit the Mayor’s Office of Immigrant Affairs (MOIA) for more information, and check MOIA’s Resources for New York City Immigrants.
 Domestic violence resources in every community are available on the OCDV website, or by calling the City’s 24-hour domestic violence hotline at 1-800-621-HOPE (1-800-621-4673).